 "You are quick to judge the man that, more than likely, saved the liberty of this kingdom, Lord Braun.
 I understand where you come from, but I have noticed that several of you possess a rising, and very misguided, distaste for General Cullen.
 Is it because he was a commoner when he arrived at court, with his ideas and new strategies to win the war?
 Or might it be his peculiar appearance that unsettles you so?
 I appointed Cullen a general and trusted him, as I saw potential in the man, just as I see potential in you, Braun, and in you, Alistair."
 The king paused.
 Lord Braun had long since diverted his glance and wished he could take back what he said.
 "General Cullen may be a strange and unconventional man, but he is honorable.
 If he wants me to come to the coast, I will do so.
 It might be a way to end this war."

 Lord Athar released a small smile at his king's decisiveness, for he had seen the boy grow up.
 The pressures the young lad had been under, to live up to the names of past kings, were particularly heavy burdens.
 Lord Athar recalled the late monarch, King Philip Fell I. He was the first great king of Angloa.
-He lived to be eighty-seven years old and got a reign of over fifty years.
+He lived to be seventy-seven years old and got a reign of over fifty years.
 He died suddenly of complications one night, twenty-seven years ago.
 His only heirs were his two daughters, and so the king's much younger brother, Magnus Fell, took the crown, only to end up perishing in a hunting accident seven years later.
 King Jasper came to rule after that, at the young age of ten.
 He was immature and inexperienced and that was why he surrounded himself with his advisors.
 But whatever he lacked in a ruling, he made up for in being a particularly good judge of character.
 The king hit the bull's eye with Edward Cullen, the current commanding general of the armies of the north.
 Athar had to confess that, even though he found the man strange, and sometimes, perhaps even close to monstrous, he could not argue with the success the general provided for the past two years.

 "Lord Athar," the king said, bringing the old man out of his train of thought.